-Longer school day: Pupils learn new skills but doubts remain
+Longer school day: Wales pupils learn new skills

 'It's a different thing to look forward to every day'

-Ten-year-old William has been staying on in school for the extra hour every day apart from Wednesdays, and martial arts is his favourite activity.
+William has been staying on in school for the extra hour every day apart from Wednesdays, and martial arts is his favourite activity.

-"It was a skill I never knew I enjoyed and now we did the after school club and we had a chance to do it I now know that I like it", he said.
+"It was a skill I never knew I enjoyed and now we did the after school club and we had a chance to do it I now know that I like it," he said.

 "Usually in school we have set things that we do every day like the maths and the literacy but with the after school clubs it's a different thing to look forward to every day.